CraryPrimitiveMan/awesome-with-star/awesome/zhaopuming_awesome-d.md

 ## Database clients
 *Clients and bindings to C bliencts for relational and nosql databases.*

+* [entity](https://github.com/huntlabs/entity) - Entity is an object-relational mapping tool for the D programming language.
+Referring to the design idea of JPA, support PostgreSQL / MySQL / SQLite. :star:16
+* [dbal](https://github.com/huntlabs/dbal) - Database Abstraction Layer for dlang, can construct SQL statements. :star:2
+* [database](https://github.com/huntlabs/database) - Database abstraction layer for D programing language, support PostgreSQL / MySQL / SQLite. :star:12
 * [vibe.d](https://github.com/rejectedsoftware/vibe.d) - Vibe.d has internal support for Redis and MongoDB, which are very stable.
-Soon, the database drivers will be separated into independent projects. :star:894
+Soon, the database drivers will be separated into independent projects. :star:895
 * [mysql-native](https://github.com/mysql-d/mysql-native) - A MySQL client implemented in native D. :star:58
 * [ddb](https://github.com/pszturmaj/ddb) - Database access for D2.
 Currently only supports PostgreSQL. :star:41
-* [arsd](https://github.com/adamdruppe/arsd) - Adam D. Ruppe's library; in addition to a Web backend, it also has support for database access with database.d, sqlite.d, mysql.d and postgres.d. :star:303
+* [arsd](https://github.com/adamdruppe/arsd) - Adam D. Ruppe's library; in addition to a Web backend, it also has support for database access with database.d, sqlite.d, mysql.d and postgres.d. :star:305
 * [ddbc](https://github.com/buggins/ddbc) - DDBC is a DB Connector for D language (similar to JDBC).
-HibernateD (see below) uses ddbc for database abstraction. :star:43
+HibernateD (see below) uses ddbc for database abstraction. :star:44
-* [hibernated](https://github.com/buggins/hibernated) - HibernateD is an ORM for D (similar to [Hibernate](http://hibernate.org/)). :star:68
+* [hibernated](https://github.com/buggins/hibernated) - HibernateD is an ORM for D (similar to [Hibernate](http://hibernate.org/)). :star:69
 * [dvorm](https://github.com/rikkimax/Dvorm) - An ORM for D with Vibe support.
 Works with vibe.d and mysql-d, giving it the ability to access MongoDB and MySQL. :star:19
 * [Tiny Redis](http://adilbaig.github.io/Tiny-Redis/) - Redis driver for D. Fast, Simple, Stable.
 Has no dependencies.

 ## Command Line
-* [tilix](https://github.com/gnunn1/tilix) -  A tiling terminal emulator for Linux using GTK+ 3. :star:2097
+* [tilix](https://github.com/gnunn1/tilix) -  A tiling terminal emulator for Linux using GTK+ 3. :star:2119
 * [scriptlike](https://github.com/Abscissa/scriptlike) - Utility library to aid writing script-like programs in D. :star:66
 * [todod](https://github.com/BlackEdder/todod) - Todod is a command line based todo list manager.
 It also has support for shell interaction based on [linenoise](https://github.com/antirez/linenoise). :star:8
 * [d-colorize](http://code.dlang.org/packages/colorize) - A port of the ruby library [colorize](https://github.com/fazibear/colorize).
 It add some methods to set color, background color and text effect on console easier using ANSI escape sequences.